 Blyth v Sykes

-The dispute relates to the estate of Mrs Agnes Moore who died in January 2016.
+The will dispute relates to the estate of Mrs Agnes Moore who died in January 2016.
 A certified copy of a professionally prepared will, made by her in April 2008, was found among her possessions, together with a draft of the will and the solicitors’ fee note for its preparation.
 The original of the will could not be found.

 In the will, Mrs Moore had appointed her daughter, Ms Blyth (‘the Claimant’), together with her daughter’s husband, as executors.
 The residuary estate was to be divided equally between the claimant and the deceased’s two other children, Mr Moore and Ms Sykes, with a fourth share to Ms Sykes’ former husband, Mr Sykes ‘the Defendant’.
 The will was made some 10 years before Mr and Mrs Sykes had separated.
 However, Mrs Moore and Mr Sykes did stay in close contact with each other thereafter.
 Ms Sykes had also predeceased her mother, dying in February 2015.
 The will contained the usual provision, whereby if any beneficiary predeceased, their share of the estate would pass to their children, if any, in equal share (per stirpes absolutely).